 Graduated or Uniform Style

-You should give some thought to the length of necklace you would like to create.
-Typically, a 16 inch necklace is considered the standard length that fits comfortably around most adults.
-Most pearl necklaces, especially Add-A-Pearls, are very easy to make longer or shorter simply by adding or removing a couple extra pearls until the desired length is achieved.
+In addition to considering pearl size and necklace style, you should give some thought to the length of necklace you would like to create for your loved one.
+Typically, a 16 inch necklace is considered the standard length that fits comfortably around most adult necks.
+Most pearl necklaces, especially Add-A-Pearl necklaces, are very easy to make longer or shorter simply by adding or removing a couple of extra pearls until the desired length is achieved.
 The average lengths, generally refer to knotted necklaces.

 Let’s take a look at the different pearl necklace lengths and the best ways they can be worn.

-Choker: 14-16 inch The choker is referred to as the traditional style necklace.
-Not to be confused with a tighter high-fitted collar, the choker usually fits comfortably around the base of the neck and looks very elegant.
+The choker is referred to as the traditional style necklace.
+Not to be confused with a tighter, high-fitted collar, the choker usually fits comfortably around the base of the neck and looks very elegant.
 A 16 inch necklace provides the most versatility for wearing a pearl necklace with a variety of necklines and outfits and is the most common length for a traditional pearl necklace typically worn by brides on their wedding day.
-This length also is ideal for today’s trend of layering and wearing several necklaces all at once.
+This length is also ideal for today’s trend of layering and wearing several necklaces all at once.

-For it’s optimum versatility , we’ll use 16 inches as the standard length for the purpose of defining the number of pearls needed to fill necklace.
+For it’s optimum versatility and the purpose of this blog post, we’ll use the 16 inch cultured pearl necklace example as the standard length.
 The number of pearls shown is based on a necklace that is strung on silk thread with individual knots between each pearl.
 Once your necklace is a full strand of pearls, your clasp will add some extra length.

 Here are the approximate number of pearls needed to build a classic 16 inch necklace based on various pearl sizes.
 For graduated necklaces please see the suggested plan here.
 For the purpose of this blog, we are referring to pearl necklaces consisting of white, round cultured pearls.